WatchTowerBenefits/ba-baracus/README.md

 ## Formatting Rules

 The KB is written in **Markdown**.
-You don't need to know all of Markdown — just follow these patterns.
+You don't need to know all of Markdown, just follow these patterns.

 ### Adding a new Q&A entry